 If handled well, this is great for customers, because they can still get some assistance if they’re using your store outside of your office hours.
 Haven’t you ever decided to buy something using your phone while unable to sleep?
 Keeping shoppers waiting for answers is never a good idea, even if they’re close to converting: 57 percent of shoppers will abandon their purchases if you take too long to provide support.

 Given how expensive round-the-clock staff would be, the only alternative would be to hire some virtual assistants (VAs) to work around the clock, but good VAs are costly and best used for high-priority projects.

-Because everything in live chat is text-based, there’s no need to take notes, or even to deal with audio issues or problems understanding accents.
-Once a session is finished, the entire thing can be logged for posterity, so information provided by the customer will never be lost.
+Because everything in live chat is text-based, there’s no need to take notes.
+You don’t have to deal with audio issues or problems understanding accents.
+Once a session is finished, the entire thing can be logged for posterity.
+Therefore, information provided by the customer will never be lost.
 This leads to problems being solved more efficiently, and more sales being won.

 At this point, offering live chat support is an incredibly easy decision to make.
-It saves time and effort and ramps up efficiency, all while retaining the personal touch of phone support and making it easier to sell through great recommendations.
+It saves time and effort and ramps up efficiency.
+It also retains the personal touch of phone support and making it easier to sell through great recommendations.

 This guest blog article was written Rodney Laws who is an eCommerce platform specialist and online business consultant.
-He’s worked in the eCommerce industry for nearly two decades, helping brands big and small to achieve their business goals.
+He’s worked in the eCommerce industry for nearly two decades.
+He helps brands big and small to achieve their business goals.
 You can get his advice for free by visiting Ecommerce Platforms and reading his detailed reviews.
 For more tips and advice, contact to Rodney on Twitter @EcomPlatformsio.